Like any good cut of meat, smoked pork loin should be tender and juicy. Get it wrong however and it can be tough and rubbery.

 What's the best wood for smoking pork loin?

 One of my favorite things about smoking meat is experimenting with mixing different woods with meats.
 Pork is particularly great for this because it's a meat that naturally matches well with sweet flavors, especially fruit.
+Regardless of whether you're preparing a pork shoulder, or trying to smoke a whole ham, it all goes really well with fruity woods.
 Personally I really like:

 my wood chip suggestions for smoked turkey